Lap Band Procedure

 Least Traumatic

-There is no cutting, stapling or stomach rerouting involved in the LAP-BAND Weight Loss Surgery System procedure.
-It is a minimally invasive surgical option with an average operative time of less than 1 hour.
+The LAP-BAND Weight Loss Surgery System is a quick, minimally invasive option to help patients achieve their weight loss goals without traditional cutting or stapling.
+With an average operative time of under 60 minutes, this procedure offers less discomfort and faster recovery than other surgical options.
 The laparoscopic approach to the surgery also offers the advantages of reduced post-operative pain, shortened hospital stay and quicker recovery.
 If for any reason the LAP-BAND Weight Loss Surgery System needs to be removed, the stomach generally returns to its original form.

 Adjustable Treatment